-Bootsy Holler is an intuitive artist who has been a working photographer for over 25 years in music, editorial, and advertising.
-Best known for her remarkably sensitive style of portraiture she has been noticed and awarded by the Society of Photographic Journalism.
-She received her BA in art/textiles from Western Washington University, Bellingham.
-After graduating she left for New York City to worked under advertising photographer Martin Mistretta, when she returned to her beloved Seattle she built up her freelancing business as a Director, Producer and Photographer for 15 years before moving to Los Angeles to focus on fine art.
+Bootsy Holler (American, b.
+1969) is an intuitive artist who has been a working photographer for over 25 years in music, editorial, advertising and fine art.
+Best known for her remarkably sensitive style of portraiture, she has been noticed and awarded by the Society of Photographic Journalism (SPJ) and Association of Alternative News-media (AAN).

-She has exhibited in 17 solo shows and over 30 group exhibitions at institutions such as, The Center for Fine Art Photography in CO., New Orleans Photo Alliance, LA., WallSpace Gallery, Santa Barbara, CA., Benham Gallery, Seattle, WA., The New Space Photo Center, Photo Center Northwest, Seattle, WA., and Fotofever, Paris, France.
-Her fine art has been featured in online publications including PDN, NPR, Lenscratch, Rangefinder, Apartment Therapy and Fraction Magazine along with images in print; Seattle Weekly, The Stranger, Santa Barbara News-Press, Independent Santa Barbara, and Real Simple Magazines.
+Bootsy has exhibited in 17 solo shows and over 30 group exhibitions at institutions such as The Center for Fine Art Photography, New Orleans Photo Alliance, Benham Gallery, The New Space Photo Center, Photo Center Northwest, and Fotofever, Paris.
+Her fine art has been featured in publications including PDN, NPR, Lenscratch, Rangefinder, Fraction Magazine as well as Seattle Weekly, The Stranger, Santa Barbara News-Press, and Real Simple Magazine.

 Her Visitor series was selected for Critical Mass Top 50 in 2011.
 She has been commissioned by commercial companies to design and produce art for their creative advertising spaces and has work in the Grammy Museum permanent collection, as well as in private collections around the United States and Europe.
 She has just published her second monograph TREASURES objects I’ve known all my life, this last January.